rcmehedi15/CentOS-9-Server-Setup-with-VMware-and-mRemoteNG/README.md

 ---

-This documentation should help you set up and manage your CentOS 9 server with VMware and mRemoteNG.
-If you encounter issues, feel free to create an issue in this repository!
+This documentation includes the steps for renaming network connections, enabling SSH, and connecting using mRemoteNG.
+Let me know if more details are required!